aymanxdev/simple-python-projects/README.md

 ![Product Name Screen Shot][product-screenshot]

-I used Python for this basic game in part of 100 days of code.
+Python is used for this collection .